Cubaner/BigDataProjekt/README.md

 ## 2. **Configure the Flume agent**

-Start HDFS in the Cloudera Manager Web UI
-Create the HDFS directory hierarchy for the Flume sink.
+Start HDFS-Service in the Cloudera Manager Web UI Create the HDFS directory hierarchy for the Flume sink.
 Make sure that it will be accessible by the user running the Oozie workflow to start the application.
 ```